Curriculum and Assessment in Primary Education G (11336.1)

 - If your proposed schedule for the completion of your interim and final reports changes, please upload a new planner with the new dates

-Please note: This unit involves work placements; hence it requires strict adherence to professional practice and principles and ethics.
+Please note: This unit involves work placements; hence, it requires strict adherence to professional practice, principles, and ethics.
 School, student, and/or research participant confidentiality must always be maintained, including for assessment items like reports or essays etc.

-This unit introduces theoretical aspects of Curriculum and Assessment in the Primary School
+This unit introduces theoretical and pedagogical aspects of Curriculum and Assessment in the Primary School.

-Students need to complete academic reading and responses, as provided, and to adhere to all school-based placement work placement requirements.
+Students need to complete academic reading and responses as provided and adhere to all school-based placement work placement requirements.

 Complying with this information is a requirement for students enrolled in this unit.